pratham25bai11032-univ/bmi_calc/Statement.md

 ## who is this for?

-This tool is for
+This tool is for:
 * Students and new coders who want to practice using python working wityh files and handling mistakes.
 * People who want simple , private way to track their process without any fear of getting the info/data public or sharing their info with suspicious apps
 * people who need to figure out and records BMI for small people or group using simple commands

-# main things it can do
+# Main things it can do:

-this thing does 3 jobs
+this thing does 3 jobs:

 1. Calculate BMI
 	you type you name, weight(KG) , height(cm)